martynsmith/node-irc/API.md

 Sends a raw message to the server, generally speaking it's best not to use this method unless you know what you're doing, instead use one of the methods below.

+### Client.join(channel, callback)

+Joins the specified channel.

+`callback` is automatically subscribed to the `join#channel` event, but removed after the first invocation.

+### Client.part(channel, callback)

+Parts the specified channel.

+callback is automatically subscribed to the `part#channel` event, but removed after the first invocation.

+### Client.say(target, message)

+Sends a message to the specified target.

+`target` is either a nickname, or a channel.